 The express way in Naha is modern and fast.
 There aren’t too many cars on it so you get a pleasant clear drive.

-At the express way exit (remember don’t use the ‘ETC’ exit unless you have the card) we had to give our ticket to a lady who was on the toll booth.
-Normally you’d have to pay depending on the distance travelled, but as they were letting everyone use the express way for free there was nothing to pay.
+At the express way exit (remember don’t use the ‘ETC’ exit unless you have the card) I had to give the ticket to a lady who was on the toll booth.
+Normally you’d have to pay depending on the distance traveled, but as they were letting everyone use the express way for free there was nothing to pay.

 You will probably have to visit a petrol station at some point.
 With most car rental companies it is a condition of hire that just before you return the car you have to fill the tank back up.
-Occasionally (as happened to us on the small island of Tokashiki) we were charged an amount for the mileage we drove instead.
+Occasionally (as happened to me on the small island of Tokashiki) I was charged an amount for the mileage I drove instead.

 There are two main types of petrol station.
 Self service ones, and attendant operated ones.